vk3690/userMangemnt/README.md

 ## POST - /register/user

-Endpoint is available for all the users we can register new users
+The endpoint is available for all the users we can register new users

 request body

 {
-    "username":"Angel",
+    "username": "Angel",
-    "password":"vikas"
+    "password" :"vikas"
 }

 Response

-User has ben added successfully
+The user has been added successfully

 ## POST - /login/user